YoloNomy/YoloNomy.github.io/_maths/geodiff/connections.md

 # Connections

 Connections are certainly one of the most important notion of fundamental physics, as they allow to describe all the fundamental interactions that we know so far.
 These objects are rich, and can be defined in multiple ways.
 We will try to introduce them gradually here, with an increasing level of abstraction and shed some light on their importance in physics.
+For an history of the notion of connection, you can also have a look at the french essay here.

 ## Affine connections and Levi-Civita's connection

+### Definition of the affine connections

 Perhaps the most familiar connection for physicists is the so-called "Levi-Civita" connection $\Gamma$, appearing in general relativity.
 This connection, which can be expressed in term of the metric tensor $g$, can be used to compute the geodesic equations and the curvature of space-time which describes respectively the motion of particles in a gravitational field and the tidal forces due to gravity itself.
 As we will discuss here $\Gamma$ is the special case of an object called an "affine connection", which is itself a special case of the more general notion of connection.
 Let us start with rather abstract and formal definitions and try to put some intuition on it in the next sections.